twalker7/mindfulnest-wellness-app/README.md

 ## Description

- A web application purposed to provide users with emersive soundtracks containing affirmations and mantras conducive to positive, constructive, and productive thought patterns.
-Each track is categorized and tailored to a specific theme, allowing the user to control th
+ MVP: A web application purposed to provide a user with emersive soundtracks containing affirmations and mantras conducive to positive, constructive, and productive thought patterns.
+Each track is categorized and tailored to a specific theme, allowing the user to better control their mental environment

  ### Snapshot